1995parham-teaching/gitlab-ci/README.md

 ## Manage your `gitlab-ci`

-When you start with `.gitlab-ci.yml` in the root of your project, you may not know about the future but I will told you, in future it would be a huge file that you cannot find anything on it.
+When you start with `.gitlab-ci.yml` in the root of your project, you may not know about the future, but I will tell you, in future it would be a huge file that you cannot find anything on it.
-So, it is better to start by spliting and put files in a directory (for example named it `.gitlab/ci/`).
+So, it is better to start by splitting and put files in a directory (for example named it `.gitlab/ci/`).

-Let's do some hands-on experiece, consider you have a project named `nostrodumos` which is written in Go and you want to enable pipelines for it.
+Let's do some hands-on experience, consider you have a project named `nostrodumos` which is written in Go and you want to enable pipelines for it.

 ### Define pipeline for Go

-Lets review our requirements:
+Let's review our requirements:

 1. We need to have a `lint` stage based on `golangci-lint`.
 2. We need to have a `test` stage.
 3. We need to have a `compile` stage which compiles the code.
 4. We need to have a `build` stage which builds our Dockerfile.

+First we are going to define a new repository name `easy-ci` which contains templates that you can extend in your project.
+These templates will reduce a huge number of code duplicates and make your `.gitlab-ci` cleaner and more readable.

+## Variables

+It is better to define variables on Organization scope when these variables indicate team's secrets instead of defining them in each project and repeat them many times (trust me, in future they may change).